 Who doesn’t love bees?
 They pollinate our plants and our crops so they can grow and multiply, they dance to communicate, and they make honey!
-It’s tragic to know that our bee populations are dwindling, but fortunately, we can provide some tools to help our favourite local pollinators right in our own garden.
+It’s tragic to know that our bee populations are dwindling, but fortunately, we can provide some tools to help our favourite local pollinators right in our own gardens.

 In this article we’re going to look at our fluffy striped neighbour’s favourite annual flowers you can plant in your own garden to appease the bees and how to care for them so the bees know your garden is the new hottest place to pollinate.

 Let’s start with a brightly coloured favourite, cosmos!
 Cosmos are the flowers that look like a child’s drawing of a flower: bright coloured pink, orange, or white petals, bright yellow centre, and long green stems.
 If you plant cosmos in your garden, you’re going to get every pollinator stopping by to say hello.
 Bees, butterflies, moths, they all love cosmos.
 You can buy cosmos seeds here.

 Cosmos love full sun and can grow to be two feet tall.
 They bloom in every season but winter, and when they’re planted in the ground they can reseed themselves and grow again next season.
 Cosmos are a great low-effort bee flower that are both beautiful and to bees, delicious.

 If you prefer bushier plants to stemmy ones, zinnias are a great choice for bees.
 They come in many bright fun colours and will bloom until the frost comes.
 They typically will only grow to about 12 inches tall and grow mostly as bushes.

 Like cosmos, Zinnias like full sun and will bloom in all seasons but winter.
 Bees, moths, butterflies, and other pollinators just cannot get enough of these cute flowers.
 Crocus have a good variety of Zinnias seeds you can buy here.